usnistgov/spectrumdb/README.rst

 +++++++++++++++++++++++

 The tool provides command line as well as GUI based interfaces.
-The main command line interface is called populatedb.
+The command line interface for populating the DB is called populatedb.
-You can look at the options using python populatedb  -help etc.
+You can look at the options using populatedb  -help etc.
 All the functionality of the command line interface is also available via the GUI.